MUNsdh/readthedocs/docs/source/Pushing to readthedocs with Github Desktop.rst

     :figwidth: 700px
     :target: ../_static/images/ GITHUBDESKTOP9.PNG

 Next at the bottom left hand side of the screen you’ll see the “Commit” button and a text box.
 This text box is used to provide context for the changes you’re making and why you’re making them.
-IF you share a repository with other, this helps people to understand when a change was made and why in case the change produces conflicts or bugs.
-When you’ve written a good description of your changes, select “Commit to Main”
+If you share a repository with others, this helps people to understand when a change was made and why in case the change produces conflicts.
+When you’ve written a good description of your changes, select “Commit to Main”.

 .. figure:: ../_static/images/GITHUBDESKTOP10.PNG
     :figwidth: 700px